olivettiscuoladigitale/epub3-creator/README.md

 	])

 Note: id params is not mandatory, if not preset epubcreator assing a random id to section.
+Only item that contain `navLabel` properties are elegible for navigation.

 ## Add Assets
-In epub all assetes must be included in epub and declared in definition file.
-You can add it:
+In epub all assets (image, audio) must be included in epub and declared in definition file.

 ### Add asset as base64 data
 	epubCreator.addAsset({